 Better Shopper Experience

 According to the NFC Forum, when Bluetooth and NFC beacons are used together, they allow brands and retailers to engage throughout the phases of a shopping journey.
-The two technologies complement each other to enable pull- and push-based customer interactions.
+The two technologies complement each other, enabling pull- and push-based customer interactions.

 For instance, before making a purchase, a beacon can automatically activate a shop or store and channel content towards consumers who have a pre-installed venue or shop app.
 Also, when a shopper wants detailed information about particular services or products, they can use NFC for direct interaction with packages, products, and services.